JeffreySarnoff/SaferIntegers.jl/README.md

-Most calculations proceed without incident, and when used SafeInts operate as Ints should a calculation encouter an overflow or underflow,
+Most calculations proceed without incident, and when used SafeInts operate as Ints should a calculation encouter an overflow,
     we are alerted and the calculation does not proceed.

 #### Give them a whirl.